Asterix and the Class Act: History

-Only one of these stories (Chanticleerix) is completely original in this album; the remainder are reprinted from earlier sources, most notably the French comic "Pilote".
+Only one of these stories ("Chanticleerix") is completely original in this album; the remainder are reprinted from earlier sources, most notably the French comic Pilote.
 The majority of these stories were written by Goscinny.
-Chanticleerix, The Lutetia Olympics and The Birth of Asterix were written by Uderzo after Goscinny's death.
-Springtime in Gaul and Asterix As You Have Never Seen Him Before... were also written by Uderzo alone.
+"Chanticleerix", "The Lutetia Olympics" and "The Birth of Asterix" were written by Uderzo after Goscinny's death.
+"Springtime in Gaul" and "Asterix As You Have Never Seen Him Before..." were also written by Uderzo alone.

 Most of these stories have had only very limited distribution prior to this publication.
+In the mid-1980s, a promotional collection of some of these stories appeared in a number of translations (but not English) as Astérix mini-histoires (Asterix Mini-Stories).
 In 1993 there was an earlier, smaller collection also called La Rentree Gauloise which was only available in French.
-It also contained a story called L'Antiquaire (The Antique Dealer) as filler which was not by Goscinny nor Uderzo, does not fit with the other stories and contains two recycled and out-of-character villains.
-That story has not been reprinted, but otherwise Class Act is an expanded, updated version of this.
+It also contained a four page story called "L'Antiquaire" (The Antique Dealer) as filler which wasn't written by Goscinny, but drawn by Albert's brother Marcel Uderzo, does not fit with the other stories and contains two recycled and out-of-character villains.
+That story has not been reprinted, but otherwise "Class Act" is an expanded, updated version of this.

-Even earlier, in the mid-1980s, a promotional collection of some of these stories appeared in a number of translations (but not English) as Astérix mini-histoires (Asterix Mini-Stories).